 “Optimization means that we help to make it easier for a search engine to read through the content of your website to understand what it’s about.
 Then, when someone types targeted keywords into Google, the goal is to get your website to get in front of your customers.”

 Technology: Is the underlying technology negatively impacting the site?

 You can have the greatest content in the world, but no one will be able to find it if the website has severe technical hindrances.
 This is when you can say something similar to the following:

-- “Google is lazy and wants to be able to understand the content of your website quickly and easily.
+“Google wants to be able to understand the content of your website quickly and easily.
 When Google can’t access the content of your website because it’s too slow or areas are blocked, you end up providing a bad experience for Google and your site visitors.
 We ultimately help make it easier for Google to find and access your content.”